avijitj-hub/campus_eats/README.md

 # campus_eats

 ### INTRODUCTION
-This is the GitHub page of my Database Systems project "Campus Eats".
+This is the final project for the course ITCS 6160 Database Systems.
+This project is developed by Avijit Jaiswal.
+It is based on the Campus Eats system.
+This database management system provides an optimum solution for a campus delivery database, complete with a rating system.

 ### DESCRIPTION
-**Campus Eats** is a campus controlled food delivery service catering to students, staff and faculty of a university campus.
-I am responsible for maintaining and enhancing the campus_eats database.
+Food delivery services are very popular these days.
+The likes of Uber Eats and GrubHub immediately come to mind. **Campus Eats** is a campus controlled food delivery service catering to students, staff and faculty of a university campus.
+Such a delivery service requires a well-maintained database system.
+This database contains a large amount of data on Students, staff, restaurants, ratings, orders etc. It has certain pre-defined business rules.
+This database is based on work by Team Mavericks consisting of Dhananjay Arora, Akshay Babu, Sumit Kawale and Prashant Madaan in an earlier semester and is being used with permission.
+The database has been developed using SQL.
+MySQL Workbench has been used for designing the system.
+SQL queries are used to design and populate the database.
+Stored procedures are written to calculate maximum, minimum and average ratings.
+Advanced queries are used to generate insights from the data.
+EER Diagram is designed to analyze the structure of the database.
+Use case diagram is designed to view the applications of the rating system.

-### BUSINESS RULES
+#### Business Rules
 1. Ratings will be given on a scale of 1 to 5.
 1. Only students can be drivers.
 1. There is one overall rating, one restaurant rating and one delivery rating.